mongodb/specifications/source/change-streams/tests/README.rst

   - For each (``expected``, ``idx``) in ``expectations``
     - If ``actual[idx]`` is a ``killCursors`` event, skip it and move to ``actual[idx+1]``.
     - Else assert that ``actual[idx]`` MATCHES ``expected``
+  - Note: the change stream test command event expectations cover a prefix subset of all command events published by the driver.
+    The test runner MUST verify that, if there are N expectations, that the first N events published by the driver match the expectations, and MUST NOT inspect any subsequent events published by the driver.

 - Close the MongoClient ``client``